sneakers-the-rat/infrastructure/_sections/2_9_communication.md

 Still, the emergence of a recognizable "Science Twitter" demonstrates the depth of need for rapid, informal communication systems in science.
 We should embrace the plurality of registers in scientific communication, that there needs to be space for near-amateurs to pose naive questions alongside careful and considered formal scholarship.
 That is just to say that we should reflect the division of formality from scientific value in what we build, and build systems to support the implicit communicative labor of science like whisper networks, mailing lists, and groupchats that have always existed.
 The blending of digital cultures, and broadly 'non-academic scientists' with traditional scientific communication streams is healthy: with appropriate caveats for abuse, strawmen, et al. I don't think it takes that much critical analysis to argue that "shitposts are good, actually, for science."

-A federated, multi-interface, autonomously-hosted system of social media systems already exists, and we've been talking about it: the roughly construed "[Fediverse](https://fediverse.party/)" based (largely) on ActivityPub. <span style="color:#f00;">!! check rest of document and see how much explanation of activitypub is needed here/what can be consolidated. but in any case provide some other examples like peertube and agora, dokieli, funkwhale</span>
+A federated, multi-interface, autonomously-hosted system of social media systems already exists, and we've been talking about it: the roughly construed "[Fediverse](https://fediverse.party/)" based (largely) on ActivityPub.

+<div class="draft-text">!! check rest of document and see how much explanation of activitypub is needed here/what can be consolidated. but in any case provide some other examples like peertube and agora, dokieli, funkwhale</div>

 Mastodon already implements most of the forum example described above: it has its own protocol that [extends activitypub](https://docs.joinmastodon.org/spec/activitypub/), but it functions as an interface to a protocol-based threaded communication.
 For example [this post](https://social.coop/@jonny/107328829457619549) is represented in (abbreviated) JSON: